skeletonlabs/skeleton/.changeset/pink-vans-rule.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: added `.js` extension to all relative imports
+bugfix: All relative import paths now fully specify the `.js` extension to adhere to Node's ESM algorithm